arvati/winky-scripts/README.md

 **How to begin**

-This script is under development and not ready to use yet, you have instructions on how to execute it soon.
+This script is under development (ALPHA RELEASE) and not fully tested, please use it with caution.

+1. Enable Developer Mode (ESC+F3(Refresh)+Power).

+2. Load ChromeOS by pressing CTRL+D at the white "OS verification is OFF" screen

+3. Configure your Wi-Fi network, if necessary

+4. Switch to Virtual Terminal (VT) 2 by pressing CTRL+ALT+F2(top row right arrow)

+5. Log in as user chronos (no password) to enter chronos@localhost shell

+6. Insert a blank SDCARD in the slot

+7. Run cd ~; curl -L -O https://goo.gl/EPBx2R; bash EPBx2R

+8. Follow on-screen instructions to install GalliumOS on your Chromebook or update Legacy BIOS (SeaBIOS)

 &nbsp;
 **What happens behind the scenes**